mcallegari/qlcplus-docs/pages/08.virtual-console/09.frame/default.v5.md

 * **Show header** — shows the frame's header bar (with its label).
 * **Show enable button** — adds a toggle in the header that enables/disables all the widgets inside the frame at once.

-### Solo Frame Options *(Solo Frame only)*

-* **Exclude monitored functions** — keeps functions that are only being monitored from being stopped by the solo rule, so monitoring widgets aren't interrupted.

 ### Pages